OpenBB-finance/OpenBB/website/content/sdk/reference/economy/available_indices.md

 ---
 title: available_indices
-description: A documentation page for the available_indices function in the OpenBBTerminal module.
+description: "A documentation page for the available_indices function in the OpenBBTerminal" module.
 This function returns the available indices without requiring parameters.
 keywords:
 - available_indices